 Capsule wardrobes are boring and bland, right?
-Not so, you can have a successful capsule wardrobe and be able to stamp it with your personality; you can add colour, print and texture to your minimalist wardrobe and be creative.
-In this post, I’ll show you how to make a capsule wardrobe color palette in a few easy steps!
+Not so, you can have a successful capsule wardrobe and be able to stamp it with your personality; you can add color, print, and texture to your minimalist wardrobe and be creative.
+This post will show you how to make a capsule wardrobe color palette in a few easy steps!

-In my last post, you learnt how to streamline your closet, and to strip everything back to a basic skeleton of go-to items.
+In my last post, you learned how to streamline your closet and strip everything back to a basic skeleton of go-to items.

-If you missed it click here to follow the first step!
-We also showed you how to choose the neutral colors for your capsule wardrobe.
+If you missed it, click here to follow the first step!
+We also showed you how to choose neutral colors for your capsule wardrobe.

 In this post, you will be learning how to create a capsule wardrobe color palette to bring it to life; this will help: